OutSystems/docs-bestpractices/src/development/platform-best-practices/outsystems-mobile-best-practices.md

 **Avoid expanding content in list items**

 Do not design list items with content that can be expanded, such as a description that is trimmed and has a 'Show All...' link.
 This will impact the behavior of the list while rendering.
-Use Silk UI patterns such as [SplitScreen](https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Patterns/Using_Mobile_Patterns/SplitScreen_Pattern) or [MasterDetail](https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Patterns/Using_Mobile_Patterns/MasterDetail_Pattern) instead.
+Use OutSystems UI patterns such as [MasterDetail](https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Patterns/Using_Mobile_and_Reactive_Patterns/Adaptive/Master_Detail) instead.

 **Fine tune how lists fetch data on demand**